Tobermory

 Bruce Peninsula’s west coast offers spectacular sunsets, sandy beaches and a great variety of shoreline flora.
 Beaches are typically shallower and warmer on this side of the peninsula, making for better swimming if you visit early in the summer season or early fall while the waters are still warm.
 There are a ton of places to put in your kitesurf boards, surf or SUP boards, canoes and kayaks on the Lake Huron side, and marinas in the lakeside communities for boaters.

 Bruce Peninsula offers all kinds of accommodations, from hotels and campgrounds to AirBnBs, private cottage rentals, and bed and breakfasts.
-You can even find shared accommodations at the region’s first hostel, The Fitz in Lion’s Head.
 The Bruce is a popular place to be in peak summer season, so you’ll want to book as far in advance as possible.

 Activities and adventures can be booked ahead, too.
-See Things to Do ahead of your trip to see which activity options are on your route so you can book in advance.
-You’ll definitely want to book your 4-hour parking slot ahead of time online or by phone if you plan to visit the Grotto, and can do so online here.
+Visit our Things to Do page ahead of your trip to see which activity options are on your route so you can book in advance.
+You’ll definitely want to book your 4-hour parking slot ahead of time online or by phone if you plan to visit the Grotto and can do so online here.

 3. Get to Know Your Transit Options & Safe Driving Practices on the Bruce